gopita/ABInbev_case/README.md

 ## Assumptions Made
 - **Admin vs. Regular User Roles**:
   - Admin users are restricted from making purchases, and this distinction was critical in determining both the user experience and permissions.
-  - Admins focus solely on product management.

 - **Stock Management**:
   - For simplicity, stock management decreases after an order is placed.